 Q: What Happens if the Parents Rights have been Terminated?

 A: If you are a kinship foster parent and the parent’s rights have been terminated, the child goes up for adoption.
 You may have the option to adopt, or pursue another form of legal custody, another family member or friend can adopt, or the child can be adopted by an outside family.
 The caseworker should work with you to help you make this important decision.
-A permanent home is a priority for DFS caseworkers, so continuing in foster care in perpetuity after the court has revoked the parent’s rights is not usually a first or second option.
+A permanent home is a priority for DFS caseworkers.

 Q: What is Legal Custody?

 A: Legal custody is obtained when a judge in a court of law gives the kin carer the legal right to care for the child.
-This is not an option while the child is in the care of the DFS system.
+This is not an option while the child is in Clark County custody.